Muadh-Adekunle-Monsuru/University-Notes/CPS 201/CPS 201 INDEX.md

 ## FORTRAN 95

-Introduction to problem solving methods and algorithm development, designing, coding, debugging, coding, debugging and documenting programs using techniques of a good programming language style, programming language and programming algorithm development.
+	*Introduction to problem solving methods and algorithm development, designing, coding, debugging, coding, debugging and documenting programs using techniques of a good programming language style, programming language and programming algorithm development.*

+## Course Outline:k

+- Arrays:
+	- Subprograms
+	- Types of structure
+	- Modules

+- Apply all that in learned in advanced operation such as numerical methods
+- Logic of Programming
+- Program Loop
+- Fix and understand errors
+-
+- Complex fixtures of programming
+- Complete understanding of FORTRAN

 ### Books:
 - Book: FORTRAN 95/2003 for Engineers and scientists By Chapman
 - FORTRAN Lecture Notes by David Apsley
--  the questions at the end of each chapter
+-  the questions at the end of each chapter of the book

 Class 1:
 - [[CPS 201/Introcution to Programming]]